The history of Bergen-Belsen

 July 1943

-Transport of more than 2,300 Jewish prisoners from Poland to the Bergen-Belsen concentration camp exchange camp.
-In total, at least 14,600 Jewish people are transported there by the end of 1944, most of them from Hungary and the Netherlands.
+More than 2,300 Jewish prisoners from Poland are transported to the Bergen-Belsen exchange camp.
+By the end of 1944, a total of at least 14,600 Jews are transported there, most of them from Hungary and the Netherlands.

 October 1943

-Around 1800 Jewish prisoners from Poland are transported from Bergen-Belsen to Auschwitz-Birkenau, where they are murdered immediately upon arrival.
+Some 1,800 Polish Jews are transported from Bergen-Belsen to Auschwitz-Birkenau, where they are murdered upon arrival.

 From March 1944

-A new section of the camp is set up in the Bergen-Belsen concentration camp.
-The Schutzstaffel SS ("Protection Squadron") transported thousands of sick and unfit prisoners from other concentration camps to this Men's Camp.
+A new camp section is established in the Bergen-Belsen concentration camp.
+The SS uses this men’s camp to hold thousands of sick prisoners transported from other concentration camps who are unable to work.

 End of June 1944

-A transport with 222 Jewish prisoners leaves the Bergen-Belsen concentration camp exchange camp for Palestine.
-A total of around 2560 Exchange Prisoners are released by April 1945.
+A transport carrying 222 Jewish prisoners leaves the Bergen-Belsen exchange camp and sets off for Palestine.
+A total of around 2,560 exchange prisoners are released by April 1945.

 End of July 1944

-Transfer of the hospital for Italian military internees with 500 mostly tuberculosis patients from Fallingbostel-Oerbke to the Bergen-Belsen POW camp.
+The military hospital for Italian military internees, with 500 patients suffering mostly from tuberculosis, is moved from Fallingbostel-Oerbke to the Bergen-Belsen POW camp.

 From August 1944

-Establishment of a new camp section for female prisoners in the Bergen-Belsen concentration camp.
-Arrival of thousands of women, mainly from Auschwitz concentration camp.
-Onward transport of most of the women to other concentration camps and to three subcamps of Bergen-Belsen concentration camp for forced labour.
+A new camp section is established for female prisoners in the Bergen-Belsen concentration camp.
+Thousands of women arrive, mainly from Auschwitz.
+Most of the women are subsequently transported to other concentration camps and to three satellite camps of Bergen-Belsen for forced labour.

 October/November 1944

-Following the suppression of the Warsaw uprising, around 1000 members of the Polish Home Army - half of them women - are taken to the Bergen-Belsen POW camp as prisoners of war.
+After the Warsaw Uprising is crushed, some 1,000 members of the Polish Home Army – half of them women – are sent to the Bergen-Belsen POW camp as prisoners of war.

-Several thousand civilians from the Warsaw uprising - exclusively women and children - had already been transported to the Women's Camp at Bergen-Belsen concentration camp since August.
+Several thousand civilians from the Warsaw Uprising – exclusively women and children – had previously been transported to the women’s camp of Bergen-Belsen starting in August.

 December 1944

-The former commandant of the Auschwitz-Birkenau extermination camp, SS-Hauptsturmführer Josef Kramer, becomes the new camp commandant of the Bergen-Belsen concentration camp.
+The former commandant of the Auschwitz-Birkenau extermination camp, SS-Hauptsturmführer Josef Kramer, is appointed as the new commandant of the Bergen-Belsen concentration camp.

 From December 1944

-As part of the evacuation of concentration camps close to the front, at least 85,000 prisoners are transported to Bergen-Belsen by mid-April 1945.
+As concentration camps near the front line are cleared, at least 85,000 prisoners are transported to Bergen-Belsen by mid-April 1945.

 January 1945